 SRV Canada VRS is for Deaf or Hard of Hearing people who live in Canada and who wish to communicate over video using sign language.
 Deaf or Hard of Hearing sign language customers register for the service and receive a 10-digit phone number for making and receiving calls on their chosen Internet device or devices; including Windows, Mac, iOS or Android.
 Deaf or Hard of Hearing people can be called by anyone in the world via their 10-digit number.

-Once completed, the form should be scanned and emailed to Customer Service at: email@example.com.
-Alternatively, the Parent or Guardian can mail the form to:
+Once completed, the form should be scanned and emailed to Customer Service at: firstname.lastname@example.org or mail the form to:

 SRV Canada VRS Customer Service C/O Ivès Inc.

-Once the Parental Consent form has been received, a member of our Customer Service team will contact the Parent or Legal Guardian for confirmation purposes.
-Once the verification process is complete, the SRV Canada VRS registration process will conclude and the Deaf Child will receive their 10-digit number.
+Once the signed Parental Consent form has been received, a member of our Customer Service team will contact the Parent or Legal Guardian for confirmation purposes.

 All customers are required to sign a customer agreement with the Canadian Administrator of VRS (CAV) which explains rights and responsibilities of SRV Canada VRS customers.
 The Canadian Administrator of VRS (CAV) ensures that strong privacy and fair usage policies are in place which protect the rights and privacy of customers.